Jakobzs/jakobzs/README.md

 ## Hi there 👋

+I'm an MSc Software Developer based in Denmark.

+I'm passionate about native development, particularly using languages like C, C++, and Rust.
+I also have a strong interest in reverse engineering.

 <!--
 **Jakobzs/jakobzs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.